Kyrie Irving Sent Out A Tweet On Friday

 However, the Nets made it clear before the season that they would not let him be with the team unless he was going to be a full-time participant (see tweet below from Shams Charania of The Athletic).

-After starting out 1-2 on the season, James Harden and Kevin Durant have led the Nets to a 7-2 record in their last nine games.
+After starting out 1-2 on the season, James Harden and Kevin Durant have led the Nets to a 8-2 record in their last ten games.

 Related stories on NBA basketball